Russia's IPO boom

 Growth stocks have been the favourite, many of them from the new economy like Russian e-commerce powerhouse Ozon, which raised $1.2bn last year.
 But increasingly new names are catching the headlines such as the hard discounter Fix Price, which raised $2bn in March, residential developer Samolet that raised $40mn in October, private healthcare company EMC that raised $450mn in July and forestry group Segezha that raised $414mn in April all listing shares this year in the country’s biggest listings spree since 2008.
 Other industries represented by companies planning to go public soon include retail, insurance, car-sharing and automotive leasing, and financial services.

-The most recent addition to the IPO family is Renaissance Insurance, one of Russia’s leading commercial insurance companies, that announced on September 27 it intends to list in the near future and hopes to raise $290mn with a $1bn-plus valuation.
-The company has invested heavily in its digital presence and wants to raise capital to invest more, as well as some of the shareholders hope to take some cash off the table.
+The most recent addition to the IPO family is Renaissance Insurance, one of Russia’s leading diversified universal insurance companies, that announced on September 27 it intends to list in the near future and hopes to raise $290mn (RUB21bn) with a valuation of around $1bn-plus.
+The company has invested heavily in its digitalization of core services presence and wants to raise capital to invest more and use its digital platform as a cost-efficient market consolidator, as well as some of the shareholders hope to take some cash off the table.

 The IPO bonanza has seen exchanges wooing Russian companies hoping to go public.
 NYSE, Nasdaq and the London Stock Exchange are trying to attract new Russian members after Ozon listed shares on Nasdaq in November, successfully tapping into the deep US pool of tech investors.